 As thionamides affect the production of thyroid hormone rather than their current levels, you will need to take them for several weeks before you notice an improvement (usually between four to eight weeks).

 Once the production of thyroid hormones is under control, your specialist may gradually reduce your medication.

 You may need to continue taking thionamides for a long time, until the condition is under control.

 Around 1 in 20 people will experience side effects when they first start taking thionamides, such as:

 These side effects should pass once your body is used to the effects of the medication.

 In rare cases (around 1 in 500), thionamides cause a sudden drop in white blood cells (agranulocytosis), which can make you extremely vulnerable to infection.

 Symptoms of agranulocytosis include:

-Beta-blockers, such as propranolol or atenolol, can relieve some of the symptoms of overactive thyroid, including tremor (shaking and trembling), rapid heartbeat and hyperactivity.
+Beta-blockers, such as propranolol or atenolol, can relieve some of the symptoms of an overactive thyroid, including tremor (shaking and trembling), rapid heartbeat and hyperactivity.

-Your specialist may prescribe you a beta-blocker while the condition is being diagnosed or until thionamide brings your thyroid gland under control.
+Your specialist may prescribe you a beta-blocker while the condition is being diagnosed, or until thionamide brings your thyroid gland under control.
 However, beta-blockers are not suitable if you have asthma.